omWAL/Rohit-webRTC/README.md

+🎥 Simple Interview System (React + Vite + WebRTC)

+This project is a minimal online interview platform built using React, Vite, Socket.IO, and WebRTC.
+It is designed as a demo / internship-level project focusing on peer-to-peer communication with no paid servers.

+🚀 Tech Stack

-# React + Vite
+Frontend: React + Vite

+Backend: Node.js + Socket.IO

+Real-time Communication: WebRTC (Peer-to-Peer)

+Linting: ESLint

+Dev Tools: HMR (Hot Module Replacement)

+⚡ Vite + React Setup

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and ESLint rules.

-Currently, two official plugins are available:
+Official Plugins Used

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
+@vitejs/plugin-react – Uses Babel (or oxc) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## React Compiler
+@vitejs/plugin-react-swc – Uses SWC for faster builds

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+ℹ️ React Compiler is not enabled due to its impact on dev and build performance.

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

----

-## Simple Interview System (added)

-This repository has been extended with a minimal online interview system using Socket.IO and WebRTC.
+See the official documentation if you want to enable it.

+🎯 Project Features

+Host creates a unique interview session

+Candidate joins using the session ID

+Peer-to-peer audio/video via WebRTC

+Socket.IO server used only for:

+Signaling

+Session management

+Waiting queue

+No media server (SFU/TURN) → zero cost

-Quick start:
+🛠️ Quick Start

-1. Install dependencies:
+1️⃣ Install dependencies
 npm install

-2. Start the backend server:
+2️⃣ Start backend server
 npm run server

-3. Start the frontend (in a different terminal):

-   npm run dev
+3️⃣ Start frontend (new terminal) npm run dev

-Open `/host` to create a session and `/join` to join as a candidate.

-Notes:
-- The backend is an in-memory Socket.IO server located at `index.js`.
-- The frontend pages are in `src/pages/` and the Socket client is `src/socket.js`.
-- This is a demo: use real TURN servers and persistence for production.
+🌐 Routes

+/host → Create interview session

+/join → Join as candidate using session ID

+⚠️ Important Notes

+Backend uses in-memory storage (no database)

+Designed for learning & demo purposes only

+For production:

+Use TURN servers

+Add authentication

+Persist session data

+Handle NAT / firewall issues

+📌 Use Case

+Perfect for:

+Internship projects

+WebRTC learning

+Real-time system architecture demos

+Low-cost interview platforms